viditforsv/nextjs_astrology_notes/README.md

 ### Authentication Setup

-This site uses NextAuth v5 with Google OAuth authentication.
+This site uses Google OAuth authentication with JWT tokens.

 **Environment Variables:**
 Create a `.env.local` file with: